ray-project/ray/doc/source/tune/_tutorials/_faq.rst

 between 0.9 and 1.0.
 Depending on the problem, a much stricter range above 0.97 or oeven above 0.99 can make sense (e.g. for Atari).

-How can I used nested/conditional search spaces?
+How can I use nested/conditional search spaces?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 Sometimes you might need to define parameters whose value depend on the value
 of other parameters.
 Ray Tune offers some methods to define these.